openebs/openebs/e2e/terraform/README.md

 $ source ~/.profile
 ```

-## Creating The Config For Cluster
+## Creating the Config For Cluster
 - We will be generating a terraform file(.tf) that will later spawn:
   - One Master
-  - Two Minions
+  - Two Minion
 - Run the following command in a terminal.

 ```
 $ ./oebs-cloud.sh --create-cluster-config
 ```

-- A terraform file(.tf), named `kubernetes.tf` is generated in the same directory.
+- A terraform file `kubernetes.tf` is generated in the same directory.
-- Passwordless SSH connection between the local workstation and the remote EC2 instances is also established.
+- Passwordless SSH connection between the local workstation and the remote EC2 instances is established.

-## Create Cluster On AWS Using terraform
+## Create Cluster on AWS using Terraform

-- Verify the success of your `terraform` installation, by running the below command.
+- Run the following command to verify successful installation of `terraform`.

 ```
 $ terraform
-Usage: terraform [--version] [--help] <command> [args]
+Usage: terraform [--version] [--help] <comman> [args]

 The available commands for execution are listed below.
 The most common, useful commands are shown first, followed by